Allann/Modeller/docs/architecture/draft/06-ai-integration.md

 A: Parse entity.description → "Planned attendance for a child..."

 Q: "What can you do with a Booking?"
-A: Parse entity.can → "place, cancel, record attendance, record absence"
+A: Parse related commands → "PlaceBooking, CancelBooking, RecordAttendance, RecordAbsence"

 Q: "What does a Booking contain?"
 A: Parse entity.attributes → "Date, Status, Session times..."